 Edge NYC

 Want to live life on the edge?
-Then this stunning outdoor sky deck—the highest in the Western Hemisphere—is the perfect place to bring the kiddos.
+This stunning outdoor sky deck—the highest in the Western Hemisphere—is one of NYC’s newer attractions.
 You’ll all get a thrill from the 52-second high-speed elevator ride that will take you 1,100 feet into the sky, onto an out-of-this-world observation point.
 The glass-angled walls will make you feel like you’re suspended in mid-air, and the breathtaking 360-degree view lets you take in the entire NYC skyline, from Central Park to the Statue of Liberty.
-Ticket prices start at $31 for children and $36 for adults, and the deck is open daily.
+Ticket prices start at $35 for children and $40 for adults, and the deck is open daily.

 30 Hudson Yards, New York, NY 10001